abbbi/virtnbdbackup/README.md

 # Prerequisites

-* libvirt 6.x from the centos8 advanced virtualization stream
+* Obviously an libvirt/qemu version that supports the incremental backup features. (libvirt 6.x from the centos8 advanced virtualization stream does come with required features)
 * Virtual machine must enable incremental backup feature by including following statement in its configuration: